osrf/gazebo_tutorials/force_torque_sensor/tutorial.md

 Observe the output in the topic viewer window.

-## Understanding the example world
+## Part 2: Explanation of the above steps

 ### At the start of the world
 [[file:files/force_torque_demo.png|480px]]